 Make sure you get to your destination

-If you’re taking a road trip this summer, you should give your vehicle a good once over before leaving the house.
+If you’re taking a road trip during summer, you should give your vehicle a good once over before leaving the house.
 Check the tread on your tires.
 Check all of the vehicle’s fluids, and check all of the lights.
 It’s a pain to get pulled over for something as simple as having a tail light out.

 Do your research before setting out